ParagEkbote/ParagEkbote.github.io/src/Education & Work Experience.md

 **Key Contributions:**

-- Authored over five narrative reports that effectively explained trends in Generative AI to stakeholders.
+- Authored over five narrative reports that effectively explained business trends in Generative AI to stakeholders.
-- Conducted comprehensive analyses of research papers, business reports and scholarly articles, extracting valuable insights to inform decision-making.
+- Conducted comprehensive analyses of research papers, business reports and scholarly articles, extracting valuable insights to lead decision-making.
-- Led the development of “The Generative AI Stack”, producing a detailed, 20+ page guide designed to drive innovation.
+- Led the development of “The Generative AI Stack”, producing a detailed, 20+ page guide designed to drive innovation in business usecases.
 - Actively participated in the GenAI Sprint, focusing on researching AI applications in the medical domain.

 ---